themaplelab/swan/readme.md

 ## Current work
 - Finishing the new translator.
 - Taint Analysis.
-- Multi-file support for iOS and macOS apps.
+- Multi-file support including iOS and macOS apps.

 ## Future plans
 - Lifecycle awareness for iOS and macOS applications (custom call graph building)
-- Sources, cleaners, and sinks identified for iOS and macOS libraries
+- Sources, sinks, and sanitizers identified for iOS and macOS libraries

 ## Getting Started